lang-uk/ner-uk/scripts/README.md

 The script will produce report with the help of sklearn classification report and will print it out to console.

+## Converting data to IOB/BEIOS formats
+If you need data in IOB/BEIOS formats for some other kinds of training just use `convert_data.py` script.

+`python3 scripts/convert_data.py` will generate iob files according to train/test split in doc/dev-test-split.txt.
+For more parameters run `python3 scripts/convert_data.py -h`.

 ## Running tests
 ```shell
 python3 -m unittest discover -s test